A project to do open science to create open hardware that rapidly solidifies nanocarbons from atmospheric CO2.

 By crowdsourcing science and engineering, we should be able to find solutions faster than working in isolation.

-Unique to ONC is implementing open methods to achieve the fastest path to exponential adoption and deployment, to scale, and ultimately affect and help the effort to reverse climate change.
+Unique to ONC is implementing open methods when combined with other similar efforts ought to achieve the fastest path to exponential adoption and deployment, to scale, and ultimately affect and help the effort to reverse climate change.

 We'll work with makers, NGOs, and companies to run the hardware and solidify atmospheric carbon in the future.
 Keep in touch by joining the ONC email list.

 The overall project is in the science review phase.
 Later we'll progress onward to experiments and validation, engineering, and finally production and deployment.
 Read and collaborate on the technical wiki.